Best UK eSIM for Business Travel and Digital Nomads

 If you keep your home SIM active for 2FA codes, make sure you have a plan for receiving them.
 Some SMS-based 2FA systems don’t work when your number is roaming.
 Options include:

-- Move to app-based 2FA: Google Authenticator, Authy, or Microsoft Authenticator don’t need cellular connectivity
+1. Move to app-based 2FA: Google Authenticator, Authy, or Microsoft Authenticator don’t need cellular connectivity.
+Do this before you travel — trying to migrate 2FA codes from a hotel room is a recipe for getting locked out.

-The UK dual SIM setup guide covers how to configure your phone so your home number’s SMS and calls come through over Roami data connection.
+The UK dual SIM setup guide covers how to configure your phone so your home number’s SMS and calls come through over Roami’s data connection.

 Device Security

-Using your phone as a hotspot for your laptop means keeping both devices secure: use a strong phone passcode and laptop password, enable automatic OS updates on both devices, use a password manager (I recommend Bitwarden or 1Password), turn off automatic WiFi connection to avoid joining untrusted networks, and consider using a separate “work profile” on your Android phone or a separate lock screen on iPhone.
+Using your phone as a hotspot for your laptop means keeping both devices secure: use a strong phone passcode and laptop password, enable automatic OS updates on both devices, use a password manager (Bitwarden or 1Password are solid choices), turn off automatic WiFi connection to avoid joining untrusted networks, and consider using a separate “work profile” on Android or a Focus mode on iPhone.

 Recommended setup: 50 GB Roami plan.
 SSH and terminal work use almost no data.
 The big usage is video calls and the occasional large download.
 A UK eSIM 50GB long stay plan covers all of this comfortably.